-- The twelfth scholarship will be the Ronald C. Woolley Blackland Income Growth Scholarship in the amount of $1500.
-Consideration will be given to applicants planned to study agriculture.
+- There will be one (1) Ronald C. Woolley Blackland Income Growth scholarship awarded for the amount of $1500.
+Consideration will be given to applicants planning to study agriculture.
 Major will be verified at the time of payment.

-- The same application will be used for all scholarships.
+- The same application will be used for both scholarships.

-- Recipients will not be eligible to receive more than 1 of the BIG scholarships.
+- Recipients will only be eligible to receive one of the above-mentioned scholarships.

-The guidelines and application are posted on the BIG page at the following link:
+The guidelines and application are attached and are posted on the BIG page soon at the following link:

 Texas 4-H Foundation Scholarship

 2019 TEXAS 4-H AND YOUTH DEVELOPMENT OPPORTUNITIES SCHOLARSHIP APPLICATIONS

 Changes for the 2019 Texas 4-H Opportunity Scholarship Process